gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 The JavaScript development ecosystem is vibrant and rapidly growing, there's myriad of libraries, frameworks and tools that are constantly evolving and every day new solution, techniques and modules are published.
 The language itself is evolving quickly with new ECMAScript versions, native browser support for those specifications and a stack transpilers and polyfills.

 This is not a JavaScript fenomenon, technology in general evolves fast and open source even faster.
-The following is a list of useful resouces and tips to keep up to date.
+The following is a list of useful resoures and tips to keep up to date.
 <!--more-->
 ## Everything Weekly by Peter Cooper
 Peter Cooper is a software developer and entrepreneur, publisher-in-chief at CooperPress, Chair of O'Reilly @FluentConf & OSCON.
 He curates a series of weekly email newsletters that narrow down information for you.